katerynakim/debugging-project-week-1/development-strategy.md

 *assigned to Ismail*
 *reviewed by Kateryna*

-- developed on a branch called `intro`
+- developed on a branch called `i-box`

 ### HTML